azariaa/Git/InMindAgent/readme.txt

 - News (e.g. "science news")
 - Factoid questions (e.g. "who is the president of the united states")
 - Spell words (e.g. "spell elephant")
 - Timers (set a timer for 5 minutes with message go home.
-Or: tell me to go home in 5 minutes)
+Or: tell me to go home in 5 minutes, remind me to take the cake out of the over in an hour)
-- Alarms (e.g. set an alarm for tomorrow 7am. read timers/alarms)
+- Alarms (e.g. set an alarm for tomorrow 7am. read timers/alarms, cancel timers/alarms, cancel 6 am alarm)
 - Current time/date (what's the time?
 What's the date?).

 Under development: